Dreamlone/wasu/README.md

 ## How to use this repository

-This repository contains code both for preparing visualisations and for training and applying predictive models.
+This repository contains code both for preparing visualisations and for training and ap plying predictive models.

 It is recommended to start exploration with [examples](./examples) folder: